acavender/bishopsAndTwitter/README.md

 # US Bishops and Twitter

-In this study, I analyze the Twitter activity of U.S. Catholic bishops.
+In this study, I analyze the Twitter activity of U.S. Roman Catholic bishops.
 The first stage of building the dataset -- collecting basic information about the bishops, their dioceses, and their Twitter handles -- is complete.

 Next steps include: